Orange066/EndmemberNet/software/software.md

 ```
 camera/
+    main/
         exampledata/
             Unmixing/
         checkpoints/
             detection/
             segmentation/
         lib/
+        main.exe

 example/
+    main/
         exampledata/
             Unmixing/
         checkpoints/
             detection/
             segmentation/
         lib/
+        main.exe
 ```

-In the 'software/camera' folder, you can use a Princeton camera to capture fluorescence images and perform real-time unmixing, provided you **install the LightField software and set the 'LIGHTFIELD_ROOT' environment variable**.
-If the 'LIGHTFIELD_ROOT' path is not set, you can run the 'main.exe' file in the 'software/example' folder and click 'Use Example' and 'Extract Spectrum' to view the example unmixing results from our paper.
+In the `software/camera` folder, you can use a Princeton camera to capture fluorescence images and perform real-time unmixing, provided you **install the LightField software and set the `LIGHTFIELD_ROOT` environment variable**.

+If the `LIGHTFIELD_ROOT` path is not set, you can run the `main.exe` file in the `software/example` folder and click **Use Example** and **Extract Spectrum** to view the example unmixing results from our paper.

+> ⚠️ Our software supports GPU acceleration using an **NVIDIA 2080Ti** and **CUDA 11.8**.
+> In other environments where GPU support may be unavailable, it will fall back to CPU processing, which may result in slower performance.

 ## Trouble Shooting
 ### Resolving `RuntimeError: Failed to resolve Python.Runtime.Loader.Initialize`